21yunbox-examples/airtable-with-21yunbox/README.md

-# Airtable listing theme for Gatsby
+# Using Airtable with Gatsby on 21YunBox for China

 ### Gatsby starter theme integrated with [Airtable](https://airtable.com/)

 ## Demo

-Live demo is available at: https://gatsby-airtable-listing.netlify.com/
+Live demo is available at: https://airtable.21cloudbox.com/

 ## Screenshot